Life Sciences Partners (LSP)

 LifeCare Partners (LCP)

 LifeCare Partners is an independent investment firm providing financing to private and public life science companies.
 LifeCare Partners targets the entire life science industry with special focus on medical technology, diagnostics, biopharmaceuticals, food & nutrition, industrial biotechnology, biomaterials, e-health and bioenergy.
 Based in Basel, the LifeCare Partners team has successfully invested in more than 35 life science companies over the last years, of which a large number have already been listed on the stock exchange or have been acquired by leading players in the life science industry.

-Bayern Kapital is based in Landshut and was founded on the initiative of the Bavarian government in 1995.
+Bayern Kapital is based in Landshut, Germany, and was founded on the initiative of the Bavarian government in 1995.
 It is a wholly-owned subsidiary of the Bavarian LfA Förderbank.
 As the venture capital organization of Germany’s State of Bavaria, Bayern Kapital provides equity capital financing for the founders of young innovative technology companies in Bavaria.
-Presently Bayern Kapital manages eleven investment funds with a total volume of around EUR 340 million.
-So far, it has invested almost EUR 227 million in 245 innovative companies in the fields of technology in various sectors including life science, software & IT, medical technology, materials and new materials, nanotechnology and environmental technology.
+Presently, Bayern Kapital manages eleven investment funds with a total volume of around 340 Mio.
+EUR.
+So far, it has invested almost 227 Mio.
+EUR in 245 innovative companies in the fields of technology in various sectors including life science, software & IT, medical technology, materials and new materials, nanotechnology and environmental technology.
 This way, almost 5,000 long-term jobs in sustainable companies have been created in Bavaria.